Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Olathe, Kansas Ranked
+Top Grease Trap Cleaning Companies in Olathe, Kansas Ranked

 For restaurant owners and facility managers in Olathe, maintaining a grease trap or interceptor isn't just a matter of kitchen upkeep-it's a critical legal requirement.
 The City of Olathe and Johnson County Wastewater (JCW) enforce strict Fats, Oils, and Grease (FOG) regulations to protect the local sewer system from costly blockages and environmental damage.
 Compliance hinges on using licensed contractors for regular pumping and meticulous record-keeping.
 This guide outlines the essential rules, best practices, and cost considerations for effective grease interceptor maintenance to keep your business running smoothly and avoid significant penalties.